Academic Integrity & Misconduct

 • following the requirements of the University Assessment Regulations (Senate Regulation 19).

-You can find more information about the support available to you during your studies and how to avoid academic misconduct on the Student Academic Skills and Wellbeing Moodle page.
+You can find more information about the support available to you during your studies and how to avoid academic misconduct on the CityReady and Academic Skills Moodle page.

 Types of Academic Misconduct